pjakiela/ECON523/exercises/E4-DD2.md

 ## Empirical Exercise

-In the remainder of this exercise, we will be estimating the impact of Malawi's ban on traditional birth attendants on the use of formal sector providers (aka skilled birth attendants or SBAs), and then testing whether the common trends assumption is likely to hold.
+In the remainder of this exercise, we will be estimating the impact of Malawi's ban on traditional birth attendants on the use of formal sector providers (aka skilled birth attendants or SBAs).
 The variable `sba` is an indicator for use of (wait for it) an SBA.
 Estimates of the impact of the TBA ban on use of SBAs are reported in Panel B of Table 5 in Godlonton and Okeke (2015).